ravibhagw/ravibhagw.github.io/_posts/2023-01-29-xbs-cardmaker-3.markdown

 ![](/assets/final_card.png)

-The graphics and design certainly leave something to be desired, but the key elements are all here:
+The graphics and design certainly leave something to be desired (remember, I'm not a graphics person!), but the key elements are all here:

 - Player's name (gamertag)
 - Team name